• Skip to primary navigation

 Lake Newell

 Lake Newell is a man-made reservoir in southern Alberta with warm, clear water.
 Though it has strict regulations on catch-and-release, it’s fantastic for those looking to catch huge pike or walleye.
-There’s also good whitefish and rainbow trout fishing at Newell Lake.
+There’s also good whitefish and rainbow trout fishing.

 Lesser Slave Lake